7 ways to preserve your family legacy for the next generation

 Creating a legacy that will last for generations doesn't have to be extravagant or expensive.
-We've compiled a list of quick and easy ways you can preserve your family legacy right now.
+We've compiled a list of quick and easy ways you can get started on preserving your family legacy right now.
 Your younger relatives will be forever grateful.

-Keep your family story intact by storing it on a family tree.
-Your tree documents all the members of your family in one place, making a great reference for any relative interested in your shared past.
+Keep your family story intact forever by storing it on a family tree.
+Your tree documents all the members of your family in one place, making it great for sharing with other relatives.
 Our online family tree builder is really easy-to-use and it's completely free to get started.

 Equip your family for the future by giving them an insight into their past with an ancestry DNA test.
 Taking a DNA test requires very little effort (just a quick saliva sample) but the results can give you and your family a valuable understanding of your origins.

 With Findmypast DNA, powered by Living DNA, your ethnicity breakdown is stored safely online forever and you can easily share your results with other family members.
 You can even get the rest of the family tested and compare results.

 3. Chronicle your family history

 Gather all of your family records, letters and heirlooms together and have them ready to pass down through the generations.
 Billions of genealogy records are now searchable online, including here at Findmypast, making it easier than ever to unearth details of your family's most important milestones.